 This frosting was finger-licking delicious.
 I am sure everyone will approve!

 Thank you for reading my blog, I hope you enjoyed today’s recipe.
-If you like more vegan recipes make sure to check them out.
-Here are a few suggestions:
+Here are some relevant posts you may enjoy:

 Avocado Vegan Macarons